706-419-3883

 Keep your Blood Sugar within Normal Range

-Skip Second Helpings if Necessary
+Skip Second Helpings.

 Wise calorie restriction improves mitochondrial performance in brown adipose (fat) tissue and brain, muscle, and kidney cells.
 It also increases the number of mitochondria.
-In contrast, obesity may contribute to mitochondrial dysfunction in the heart and skeletal muscles because it reduces the ability of the mitochondria to burn fat in the skeletal muscles.9
+In contrast, obesity may contribute to mitochondrial dysfunction in the heart and skeletal muscles because it reduces the ability of the mitochondria to burn fat in the skeletal muscles.12

 Lose Weight if Obese